Make Music Raleigh

 About

-This year, more than 100 U.S. cities and counties, including 13 North Carolina counties, will host thousands of Make Music performances across the country as part of the world’s largest annual music event.
+This year, more than 100 U.S. cities and counties, including 13 North Carolina counties, hosted thousands of Make Music performances across the country as part of the world’s largest annual music event.

 In 2023, Make Music Raleigh hosted a multi-event festival across nearly a dozen venues June 21 and a special Make Music Winter event December 21 at Azure Violins in the Mordecai neighborhood.